 Of course you can just ignore the pension fund aswell.
 You are not forced to contribute to it.
-With the constantly raising retirement age I’m just trying to show ways for not losing a year.
+With the constantly raising retirement age I’m trying to show ways for not losing a year though.

 During your travels it is of advantage to have a registered place of living.
 If you don’t have a residence you might get problems with your bank and probably with insurance aswell.
 Usually you will give up the appartment you had before travelling, so you will need to declare a new domicile.

 There is just 1 little problem.
 Where is your new residence?

 For Austrians: If you plan to stay outside of Austria for more than 3 months you are supposed to inform authorities of your foreign residence.
 Authorities definition of residence is “center of personal relationships”.
 Since you are travelling the world that’s a little bit hard to determine.
 It’s always changing.

 Deadline for informing authorities of canceling/declaring your residence in Austria is usually 3 days after change.
 If you get caught ignoring this deadline you can be fined 726 – 2180 €.